Roof Replacement Companies in Sacramento, CA

 Prior to Installing a New Roof in Sacramento

 Your contractor will inspect the roof and make an estimate based on several factors including square footage.
 What he won’t be able to determine is any underlying problems to roof decking or structural beams due to wood rot or leaks.
-If you’re seeing discolored ceiling tiles or drywall, that’s an indication of a leak.
+If you’re seeing discolored ceiling tiles or drywall, that’s an indication of a roof leak.
 Be prepared for additional costs due to repairs, if any are necessary.

 Also, if you’re planning to paint your home, it’s a good idea to have this done, first, to prevent the chance of paint inadvertently being sprayed on your new roof.
 If you have tree limbs hanging over your roof that need trimming, have this done prior to installation.
 You want to avoid as much excessive foot traffic on your new roof, as possible.